endymion1818/team-documentation/sitehealthchecklist.md

 These should be eliminated as soon as possible to improve conversion opportunities and meet accessibility guidelines.

+#### 13 Areas of Low Contrast

+Low contrast between the colour of text and the background affects many users.
+This means that you are turning away good business because a high percentage of visitors that don't have 20/20 vision may not be able to use your site efficiently.

 ### 4. Broken Links